 - Ideas on other information we can provide about the initiative

 The virtual meeting was regarded as informative and interesting, and the Williston Basin’s resources, infrastructure and knowledge are combining to show much promise for the future development of a domestic supply chain of REEs and CMs.
-An in-person update meeting will be held on the next 6 months of progress in Bismarck on October 11, 2022.
-We hope to see you there.
+An in-person update meeting was held in Bismarck on October 11, 2022.

 Questions and requests for more information about the Williston Basin CORE-CM project can be e-mailed to email@example.com.